 Over the last few years, Mission Blue has been active in different parts of the world, specifically in the Gulf of California Hope Spot and the Eastern Pacific Seascape Hope Spot working with local partners to document and address two of the most damaging human impacts on shark population: finning and overfishing.
 We have highlighted the work of local science teams, such as Pelagios Kakunja, that are using radio telemetry to track shark populations to better understand their migratory corridors.
 At Cocos Island, in the Eastern Pacific Seascape Hope Spot, we met with a local shark conservationist to learn and share information about shark finning in Costa Rica.
 We also highlighted the ocean conservation efforts to change policy in Costa Rica and on the international stage to better protect these highly migratory animals.
-Through expeditions in 2010, 2015, 2016 and 2017, Dr. Earle and the Mission Blue team have developed close ties to community groups and policymakers in the Gulf of California with support from partners including the Mexican Fund for the Conservation of Nature, A.C.
+Through expeditions in 2010, 2015, 2016 and 2017, Dr. Earle and the Mission Blue team have developed close ties to community groups and policymakers in the Gulf of California with major support from partners including the Paul M. Angell Family Foundation, Marisla Foundation, Paradise Foundation and the Mexican Fund for the Conservation of Nature, A.C.
 (FMCN).
 We look forward to continuing to shine a light on the beauty and value of this rich ecosystem and those who are working to protect it.

 Our work underscores the reality that shark populations move between marine protected areas, and while protecting congregation sites is critical, there is a conservation imperative to look at the migratory corridors that connect these hotspots and push for official protection.